 He went on to claim that the Ritchies’ marriage was in such a state of crisis that they were seeking regular mediation from a Kabbalah rabbi.
 “Over the years,” Ciccone wrote, “my sister’s sense of loyalty and fairness has clearly been eroded by the adulation, the applause and the sense of entitlement.”

-She is said to be suffering from anaemia and has been pictured in the street looking gaunt and pale, her stringy frame accentuating the über-toned muscles that have become her trademark.
+She is said to be suffering from anemia and has been pictured in the street looking gaunt and pale, her stringy frame accentuating the über-toned muscles that have become her trademark.
 She is the mother of three children, Lourdes, 11, Rocco, seven, and two-year-old David Banda whom she adopted in Malawi in 2006.
-This would all be more than enough for a woman half her age – let alone one who will be celebrating her half century on 16 August.
+This would all be more than enough for a woman half her age – let alone one who will be celebrating her half-century on 16 August.

 “It’s difficult after 40, let alone 50, for a star to stay mainstream,” says James R Parish, a veteran entertainment reporter for Variety.
 “As she gets older, she is getting an even more severe look to her face and it’s going to be increasingly difficult for her to stay in front of the microphone.
 She’s trying to keep touring, but it will be to a diminishing audience.